Computer number format: Fixed-point numbers

 Fixed-point formatting can be useful to represent fractions in binary.

 The number of bits needed for the precision and range desired must be chosen to store the fractional and integer parts of a number.
 For instance, using a 32-bit format, 16 bits may be used for the integer and 16 for the fraction.

 The eight's bit is followed by the four's bit, then the two's bit, then the one's bit.
 The fractional bits continue the pattern set by the integer bits.
-The next bit is the half's bit, then the quarter's bit, then the ⅛'s bit, and so on.
+The next bit is the half's bit, then the quarter's bit, then the eighth's bit, and so on.
 For example:

 This form of encoding cannot represent some values in binary.
 For example, the fraction 1/5, 0.2 in decimal, the closest approximations would be as follows:

 Even if more digits are used, an exact representation is impossible.
 The number 1/3, written in decimal as 0.333333333..., continues indefinitely.
 If prematurely terminated, the value would not represent 1/3 precisely.